-In future periods, our revenues, gross profit and income from operations may vary as we better match our silicon wafer and solar cell capacity to our solar module capacity.
-Our estimated results for the three months ended March 31, 2010 may not be indicative of our results for future periods.
-Please refer to "Risk Factors -Risks Related to Our Business and Our Industry - Our operating results may fluctuate from period to period in the future." and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Principal Factors Affecting Our Results of Operations - Industry Demand for Solar Power Products" and "Selected Quarterly Results of Operations" included elsewhere in this prospectus for information regarding trends and other factors that may affect our results of operations.
+The following tables set forth our condensed consolidated balance sheet information as of December 31, 2009 and our unaudited condensed consolidated balance sheet information as of March 31, 2010, and our unaudited condensed consolidated statements of operations information for the three months ended December 31, 2009 and March 31, 2010, respectively.
+We have prepared the unaudited condensed consolidated financial information on the same basis as our audited consolidated financial statements.
+This unaudited condensed consolidated financial information reflects all adjustments, consisting only of normal and recurring adjustments, which we consider necessary for a fair presentation of our financial position and operating results for the periods presented.
+Our financial results for the three months ended March 31, 2010 may not be indicative of our full year results for 2010 or any future interim periods.
+Please refer to "Risk Factors - Risks Related to Our Business and Our Industry - Our operating results may fluctuate from period to period in the future" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Principal Factors Affecting Our Results of Operations - Industry Demand for Solar Power Products" and "- Selected Quarterly Results of Operations" included elsewhere in this prospectus for information regarding trends and other factors that may affect our results of operations.